 This project will train families in a number of topics to improve crop yield, including water scarcity and resource management to limit soil erosion.
 Farmers will learn conservation agriculture techniques, improved livestock practices, and water storage management.
 Families will also learn about nutrition, especially for children.

 - Funding needed: $347,134

 650 households (approximately 3,000 individuals) will have more reliable access to food year-round through improved crop output.

 The second wave of Covid-19 in India has caused mass economic and social disruption, impacting the most vulnerable.

 The most vulnerable in India, including wage labourers, people with disabilities, widows, and female-led households, are at risk of falling into extreme poverty, while the number of undernourished people is increasing.
 Migrant workers have been forced to flee to their hometowns with no savings.

 Through the local church, Tearfund is providing emergency relief to those most in need.
 Unconditional cash transfers will be given to the most vulnerable, allowing them to purchase what is most necessary for their families in a quick and cost effective manner.
 Additionally, cash for work programs will provide 20 days of employment for migrant workers who are unable to find any work.

 - Location: Delhi, Bihar, Jharkhand, Uttar Pradesh, Madhya Pradesh, Odisha

 - Funding needed: $600,000

-This project will provide 6,000 families with food for at least 21 days.
-It will also provide 6,000 families with access to employment for 20 days, allowing them to fulfill the basic needs of their family.
+This project will provide 6,000 families with food for at least 21 days and with access to employment for 20 days, allowing them to meet their basic needs.